Investor-Focused Landscaping Plan Sample: Route Density & Margins

 The Hidden Leverage: Contract Mix and Seasonal Arbitrage

-• Commercial Maintenance (60-70% of target revenue): Higher contract values, longer terms (often 3-5 years), and lower collection risk.
+• Commercial Maintenance (60–70% of target revenue): Higher contract values, longer terms, and lower collection risk.
 This is the stable core.

-• Enhancements/Installations (20-30%): Higher-margin project work that utilizes the same crews during maintenance valleys, solving the seasonal cash flow management puzzle that sinks naive operators.
+• Enhancements/Installations (20–30%): Higher-margin project work that utilizes the same crews during slower maintenance periods.

-• Specialized Recurring Services (10-15%): Irrigation, pest control, or snow removal.
-These add-on services increase client lifetime value and smooth annual income.
+• Specialized Recurring Services (10–15%): Irrigation, pest control, snow removal.
+These increase lifetime value and balance seasonal swings.

 Core Investor Metrics: The Physics of Profit in Route Density